By James – Master Electrician, 29 years of experience

 How to Troubleshoot a GFCI Outlet

-If your GFCI outlet suddenly stops working, you may not have any idea as to what the cause of this problem might be.
-Fortunately, troubleshooting a GFCI outlet is usually pretty easy and doesn’t usually require any kind of electrical knowledge or specialized tools.
+Fortunately, troubleshooting a GFCI outlet is usually pretty easy and doesn’t typically require any kind of special electrical knowledge or fancy tools.

 Here’s what you should do if you’re trying to determine whether your GFCI outlet is malfunctioning, and if so, what the cause of the problem is: